sparkfun/Qwiic_I2C_Py/README.md

 ---------------
 This package is used extensively by the python modules for the SparkFun qwiic ecosystem.
 References to the modules can be found in the [qwiic python package](https://github.com/sparkfun/Qwiic_Py/tree/master/drivers)

+> :warning: In Linux environments, the default I2C Bus used is i2c1.
+This may be overriden by exporting the environment variable `QWIIC_I2C_BUS` to point to the correct I2C Bus.

 General package use examples:

 ```python